OreOliciouZ/MSFbot/ToS.md

 We do not sell or share any collected data with third parties.

-For more information, refer to our [Privacy Policy] (if available).
+For more information, refer to our [Privacy Policy](https://github.com/OreOliciouZ/MSFbot/blob/main/PP.md).

 3. Prohibited Use
 You agree not to: